huggingface/chug/README.md

 A library to help w/ efficient training for multi-modal data.
 Initially focused on image & document + text tasks.

-`chug` currently leverages `webdataset` and Huggingface `datasets`.
+`chug` currently leverages `webdataset` and Hugging Face `datasets`.

 `webdataset` tar files and dataset pipelines are preferred for scalable pretraining.

-Huggingface `datasets` are supported and work great for exploration, validation, and fine-tune use cases.
+Hugging Face `datasets` are supported and work great for exploration, validation, and fine-tune use cases.

 ## Design